How America's immigrant workforce is changing

 While fewer immigrants are coming from Mexico, other countries are picking up the slack.

-More new arrivals are coming from Asia than Mexico now, for instance.
+More new arrivals are coming from Asia than Mexico, for instance.

 In 2015, there were 1.5 million immigrants from Asia.
 Asians represented 37% of the new arrivals that year, up from 22% in 2004, Pew reported.
 Meanwhile, new arrivals from Mexico declined to about 28% from 55% in 2004.